Removing a Wall to Get the Open Floor Design of Your Dreams

 6. Staying Connected: Combining living spaces helps keep families connected.
 Instead of spending your time in separate rooms, an open space allows you the flexibility to do things together and to interact.
 This makes it easier for parents to watch their children, whether they want to see what the kids are watching on TV or keep tabs on the toddler while cooking dinner.

 7. Multi-Purpose: Homes with open floor plans allow homeowners to use spaces for multiple purposes.
 Most homeowners hate the idea of having a dining room that never gets used.
-Instead, you can open up the space and use it for other things too – allowing for more versatility.
+Instead, by removing a wall you can open up the space and use it for other things too – allowing for more versatility.

 8. Removing Cabinets: Many homes that were built a couple of decades ago have those L-shaped counters with the cabinets that block the view of the dining area.
 These are simple to remove and taking them out can really open things up.